 Light Up Your Home at GDC

 Lighting is something people often overlook when they enter a room, but it can truly make a home feel like it’s warm and inviting.
 While all of these lighting suggestions work on their own, it’s often a mixture of layered lighting that really brings a room together.
 Once you’ve chosen your light sources, don’t forget the adjustable features like a dimmer switch and multi-way lightbulbs which let you control the output.
-If you need any help with achieving the perfect glow in your home, stop by any of our three Charleston furniture stores to browse through our collection of decorative lighting.
+If you need any help with achieving the perfect glow in your home, stop by any of our three Charleston furniture and lighting stores to browse through our collection of decorative lighting.

 Shop the Look